 Jamillah James ’05

-Jamillah James, a member of the first class of Art History graduates at Columbia College Chicago, puts her skills to use as an assistant curator at a Los Angeles museum.
+Jamillah James, a member of the first class of Art History graduates at Columbia College Chicago, puts her skills to use as curator at the ICA LA.

 A Sleuthing Curator